-Barrier cream is a cream used to help prevent and treat bed sores and rashes for patients who are incontinent or on bedrest.
+Barrier cream, or skin protectant, is a cream used to help prevent and treat bed sores and rashes for patients who are incontinent or on bedrest.
+It is usually applied on the sacral area but can be applied anywhere where there is pressure and moisture such as the heels and elbows.
 There are many different kinds of these creams.
 Some rub on thick while others come on and off very smoothly.

 How much is enough?
 I personally cake it on thickly for most patients.
-It's better for them to have too much rather than not enough.
-Some of it usually rubs off onto their adult diaper or incontinence pad.
+You don't have to put it on so thick that you can't see the skin underneath, but it's better for them to have too much rather than not enough.
+Also keep in mind that some of it usually rubs off onto their adult diaper or incontinence pad.

 I usually cover more area than what some may consider necessary as well.
 Bed sores and especially rashes usually spread very quickly, so why not cover the surrounding area so you know they are completely protected?